frantzalexander/birthday_playlist/README.md

-# birthday_playlist
+# Project Overview
 Birthday Playlist

-Takes top 100 music from a date in the past to create a Spotify playlist.
+A program that creates a Spotify playlist from the billboard hot 100 rankings.

+## Objectives

+## Results

+## Process